MilesCranmer/PySR/docs/options.md

 `variable_names`.
 Alternatively, you can pass `X` as a pandas dataframe and the columns will be used as variable names.
 Make sure only alphabetical characters and `_` are used in these names.

+## Limiting pow complexity

+One can limit the complexity of power laws with the `limitPowComplexity` argument.
+This will prevent the exponent part of the expression having complexity greater than one.
+This prevents uninterpretable expressions such as `x^(y+z^(5+y))`, which sometimes occur during training.
+But it still allows for, e.g., `5^y` or `(x+y)^5`: anything where the exponent is not overly complex.

 ## LaTeX, SymPy, callables